alecab94/mews-data-task/solution/reports/ad_hoc_report/customer_profile_report.md

 - **Non-Refundable rates** show an inverse trend compared to flexibility. **Gender 2 leads with 18.33%** of reservations under this option, showing the **lowest risk aversion** and highest willingness to exchange flexibility for discounts.
 Gender 1 follows at 9.5%, and Gender 0 has the lowest proportion, further confirming their preference for planned, lower-risk bookings.

 - **Rate dispersion** is lowest in Gender 0, where bookings are heavily concentrated in early rates.
 Gender 1, despite favoring flexibility, shows moderate dispersion, with some usage of non-refundable and early options.
-Gender 2, however, exhibits **the most diversified rate usage**, with higher-than-average adoption of non-refundable, suite offers, and minimum nights options, pointing to **a more dynamic or opportunistic booking behavior**.
+Gender 2, however, exhibits **the most diversified rate usage**, with higher-than-average adoption of non-refundable, suite offers, and minimum nights options, pointing to **a more dynamic booking behavior**.

 In summary:
 - **Gender 0** behaves like strategic planners — price-conscious, early-booking oriented, and relatively risk-averse.
 - **Gender 1** prioritizes **flexibility**, willing to pay a premium for peace of mind, but still considers early savings.
-- **Gender 2** exhibits the **most adventurous and varied** booking profile, combining flexibility with opportunistic rate exploitation, including **the highest share of non-refundable and suite bookings**.
+- **Gender 2** exhibits the varied booking profile, combining flexibility with opportunistic rate exploitation, including the highest share of non-refundable and suite bookings.

+---

 ### Age Group Based Analysis